The program summary on this page was last updated on 04/28/2022. If any of the information or links are out-of-date, please contact us.

-In Arkansas, disadvantaged business enterprises (DBEs) are certified by the Arkansas Unified Certification Program, which acts in association with the Arkansas State Highway and Transportation Department, to meet goals for DBE participation on federally-funded projects.
+In Arkansas, disadvantaged business enterprises (DBEs) are certified by the Arkansas Unified Certification Program, which acts in association with the Arkansas Department of Transportation's Equal Employment Opportunity department, to meet goals for DBE participation on federally-funded projects.
 The program also makes provision for documentation of payments made to DBEs on projects that do not have specified DBE participation goals.

 Does this local/state program offer reciprocal certifications with other local/state programs?
 As a result of federal rulemaking effective February 28, 2011, all states are required to accept DBE certification obtained in other states, unless the state finds good cause not to accept it.